gurkenlabs/litiengine/README.md

 ## :gear: Installation

 LITIENGINE requires Java 25 or later; Java 22, 23, and 24 are no longer supported.
 Applications that enable gamepad support should be launched with
 `--enable-native-access=ALL-UNNAMED` to grant Input4j access to the Foreign Function & Memory API.
+Java 25 allows unauthorized native access with a warning by default, but `--illegal-native-access=deny` and future Java releases reject it.

 ### :elephant: Gradle
 The LITIENGINE Java library is hosted on the [Maven Central Repository](https://search.maven.org/artifact/de.gurkenlabs/litiengine), i.e. fetching it with Gradle is as simple as configuring your source repository and defining the dependency as shown below.